danielreuter/agentlens/README.md

 The `task` decorator takes the following optional arguments:
 - `name: str | None = None`--a name for the task, which will be used in the UI and in logging
-- `cache: bool = False`--cache the input/output of the task for use in evaluations
 - `max_retries: int = 0`--number of retries on failure, defaults to 0

 ## Inference